 We learned some tough lessons in the process.
 And thankfully, times have changed.

 Video on demand has created a gazillion ways to sell your movie.
-And as an entrepreneurial filmmaker, you know the importance of sourcing your own audience.
-You also know that social media engagement is essential.
-And if you have done a good job, thousands of people are eagerly awaiting the release of your movie.
+And as an entrepreneurial filmmaker, you know the importance of sourcing your audience.
+You also understand that social media engagement is essential.
+And if you have done an excellent job, thousands of people eagerly await your movie’s release.

 Encoding And Delivery Burns Valuable Time